Professor Liu, Graduate Program Director, 516-463-6298

 - Completion of the 96-s.h. program with a cumulative grade point average of B or better.

 - Successful completion of a two-stage comprehensive examination that includes (1) a multiple choice exam administered at the end of the first semester of the program used to assess strengths and weaknesses, and (2) an essay exam administered at the end of the first year.
-Students who fail the essay exam twice may be dropped from the program.
+Students who fail the essay exam twice will be dropped from the program.

 - Students must maintain at least a B average each semester, receive no more than one C per semester and no more than three Cs in total toward the PhD or the student will be dropped from the program.